 Starring Jerry O’Connell, Shannon Elizabeth, Jake Busey, Horatio Sanz, Jaime Pressly

-Desperately wants to be There’s Something About Mary, an early Farrelly Brothers’ film that worked, but instead feels like one of their recent efforts.
-Jerry O’Connell leads a cast of semi-famous people who never made it past the D-list (thanks in part, I’m sure to this film), as a cartoonist who, together with a group of friends, makes a bet that the last man to stay unmarried gets a huge cash prize.
-Years later, with the pool of bachelors whittled down to two, a desperate O’Connell teams up with an embittered police woman to make sure he wins that bet.
+Tomcats desperately wants to be There’s Something About Mary, an early Farrelly Brothers’ film that worked but instead more closely resembles Boat Trip, Cuba Gooding Jr.’s infamous stinker.
+Jerry O’Connell leads a cast of semi-famous people who never made it past the D-list (thanks in part, I’m sure to this film), as a cartoonist named Michael, who, together with a group of friends, makes a bet that the last man to stay unmarried gets a huge cash prize.
+Years later, with the pool of bachelors whittled down to two, a desperate Michael teams up with an embittered policewoman, Natalie (Elizabeth), to seduce his last opponent and make sure he wins that bet.
 The plot has potential, but the laughs aren’t there to distract us from how juvenile it all is.
 Plus, the level of misogyny is incredible.